ctdean/backtick/README.md

 ### Jobs

-You configure the jobs using the `define-worker` macro:
+You configure jobs using the `define-worker` macro:

 ``` clj
 (require '[backtick.core :as bt])